How to get rid of a computer virus

 Computer viruses are about as diverse as computer users.
-There could be thousands of new viruses and malware attacks each year and they can affect devices and operating systems in many different ways.
-But several virus warning signs tend to be similar across the board.
-Here’s how to tell if your computer may have been infected with a virus.
+There can be thousands of new viruses and malware attacks each year, and they can affect devices and operating systems in many different ways.
+However, virus warning signs tend to be similar across the board.
+Here’s how to help know if your computer has a virus.

 Are your files and apps taking a long time to load?
 Is your computer taking a longer time to start and runs slowly once it does?
 If so, it’s possible a virus is infiltrating your operating system.

-Frequent and odd pop-up windows are a red flag.
+Frequent and odd pop-up windows are red flags.
 Pop-ups might prompt you to visit other websites to download antivirus or other software programs, which instead may install malware.
-Malicious pop-ups and spam could also secretly install spyware that could hijack your browser or steal your passwords and other personal information without your knowledge.
-When you finally catch on, it might be too late.
+Malicious pop-ups and spam may also secretly install spyware that could hijack your browser or steal your passwords and other personal information without your knowledge.

 If you’re unable to gain access to settings and files on your own computer — or you can’t log on or off — malware has likely taken over.

 Computer viruses can create widespread problems.
 Adding icons and toolbars that you didn’t set up is just the tip of the iceberg.
-If unknown programs load when you turn on your computer or other connected device, turn it right off again.
+If unknown programs load when you turn on your computer or another connected device, turn it off.
 You’ve been infiltrated.

 Have you ever received an odd email from a friend that made you suspect someone hacked into their email account?
-Or you see people on Facebook and other social media platforms tell everyone they’ve been hacked and not to accept friend requests?
-If your email’s ‘Sent Items’ folder contains messages you didn’t send, your social media accounts have posts you didn’t make, or you can’t log into your email or social media accounts, your email and other accounts most likely have been compromised.
+If your email’s outbox contains messages you didn’t send, your social media accounts have posts you didn’t make, or you can’t log into your email or social media accounts, your computer has likely been compromised.